Where do your animals come from?

 How do you determine your adoption fees?

-Adoption fees for cats can vary from about $25 to $125.
-There is no fee at all for adult cats who are over 6 years of age.
-Adoption fees for dogs vary from about $100 to $400.
-Any dog over 7 years of age is 50% off.
+Adoption fees for cats can vary from 'Name Your Own Price' to $199.
+(All adult cats over 1 year of age are Name Your Price.)
+Adoption fees for dogs vary from about $25 to $449.
+Small animals have variable pricing from 'Name Your Own Price' to $75.
 This variable adoption pricing allows us to provide quality care for all animals.
 The animals with higher adoption fees tend to be adopted most quickly; those higher fees help support the animals that need more care and are with us longer.
 All the cats and dogs in our adoption program are provided with many services: spay/neuter surgery, microchips, collars, initial vaccinations, heartworm and/or other testing, behavior and medical assessments and of course, nutritious food.
 Cats and dogs also leave with their first bag of food free.

-I can’t afford to treat my pet medically – can the Bay Area Humane Society help?
+I can’t afford to treat my pet medically – can the Wisconsin Humane Society help?

 Can I get on a waiting list for a particular breed?

 Adoptions are first-come, first-served (to qualified adopters), and we do not keep waiting lists.
 The variety of dogs whom we have available for adoption changes daily and often.
 Your best resource for current available dogs is to come into the shelter or to watch our website which is updated 24/7.
 Click here for available pets.
 If you have your heart set for a particular breed, you can go to Petango.com.
 There you can put in the type or breed of pet you are looking for and how far you are willing to travel, and Petango will search through the available pets in partnered shelters and rescues, including WHS.
 If you don't see a pet that is a good match for you, you can then sign-up for email notifications through Petango.
 Unfortunately, we just do not have the resources available to keep a waiting list for specific animals.

 How do I report animal neglect or cruelty?